essif-lab/framework/docs/terminology-engine-v1-templates/glossary-file.md

 type: glossary
 typeid: glossaryID
 stage: draft
-hoverText: "popuptext for 'glossaryID' (tbd)"
+hoverText: "GlossaryID: popuptext for 'glossaryID' (tbd)."
 ---
 <!--A glossary is an alphabetically sorted list of terms with (short) explanations, usually aimed to help people understand texts around a certain (set of) topic(s) in some context(s).
 Please fill in the placeholders in this file as follows: